 Carrying Cargo or Passengers

-Riders should know the proper way to carry cargo or passengers on their motorcycles.
-Riders should make sure any load they are carrying is properly balanced and secure so it does not affect their ability to control the vehicle.
-Riders should ensure that passengers are wearing a helmet and other protective gear and are securely mounted in the passenger seat of the bike at all times.
+Riders should know how to properly carry cargo or passengers on their motorcycles.
+Ensure any load is balanced and secure to maintain control of the vehicle.
+Passengers must wear a helmet and protective gear and be securely seated on the bike at all times.

 How to Protect Yourself and Others on the Road

-Motorcycle operators need to be aware of their rights as a motorist, and be aware of safety protocols such as wearing a helmet and other protective gear at all times.
-Additionally, they should practice defensive driving techniques such as staying alert for potential hazards and scanning intersections before entering them.
+Motorcycle operators should know their rights and always follow safety protocols like wearing a helmet and protective gear.
+They should also practice defensive driving by staying alert for hazards and scanning intersections before entering.

-The Illinois Rider Skill Test is an exam administered by the office of the Secretary of State in order to earn a motorcycle license.
-Class L or Class M license applicants are required to pass this examination.
-The exceptions are riders 18 years of age or older who hold Illinois driver’s licenses and prove they have successfully completed an approved motorcycle safety course to hold an IDOT Motorcycle Rider Education Course completion card, valid one year after issue.
+The Illinois Rider Skill Test, given by the Illinois Secretary of State’s office, is needed to obtain a motorcycle license.
+Class L or Class M applicants must pass this exam unless they’re 18 or older with an Illinois driver’s license and have completed an approved motorcycle safety course, holding an IDOT Motorcycle Rider Education Course completion card valid for one year.

 The test includes the following sections:

-• Know your motorcycle and your riding limits: the equipment and abilities of rider and motorcycle should be correctly matched.
+Know your motorcycle and your riding limits—rider, motorcycle equipment, and abilities should be well-matched.

-• Inspect your motorcycle: verify your motorcycle is in safe condition prior to beginning the test.
+Inspect your motorcycle—ensure your motorcycle is safe before starting the test.

-• Accelerate, brake and turn safely: demonstrate your ability to maneuver the motorcycle safely and efficiently.
+Accelerate, brake and turn safely—demonstrate your ability to maneuver safely and efficiently.

-• Handle hazardous situations: recognize, anticipate and respond in a safe manner when you are presented with various situations.
+Handle hazardous situations—recognize, anticipate and respond safely in various situations.

-• See, be seen, and communicate with other riders and motorists on the road: wear brightly-colored clothing and/or reflective gear to increase your chances of being seen.
+See, be seen, and communicate with other riders and motorists on the road—wear brightly-colored clothing and/or reflective gear.

-• Adjust speed and position to the traffic situation: present proof of your ability to start, accelerate, and decelerate.
+Adjust speed and position to the traffic situation—start, accelerate, and decelerate safely.

 What Will Cause the Examiner to Terminate the Test?